netim/ex_rails/README.md

 * Micropost have content and user id fields, the latter is required.
 * Each user can have many microposts.
 * Each micropost has a 255-character content limit.
+* Micropost are accessed by the page `/microposts`, i. e. [http://localhost:3000/microposts](http://localhost:3000/microposts)